Monday, May 28, 2012

 As the pot simmers, the water starts to turn this really disgusting color of yellowish-brown as all of the grease and grime and dirt in the towels is pulled out into the wash water.
 It’s totally vile, and disturbing to think that this is what you’ve been using to wipe things off with.
 So try not to think about that too much, it doesn’t really help anything.

-After a few hours, I dumped out the water (it stays hot for a long time, so be careful when you dump out and take out the towels, to make sure they’re cool enough to handle) and, without rinsing, put the towels in the washer along with other things that I would normally wash with towels, socks and underwear and things like that.
+After a few hours, I dumped out the water (it stays hot for a long time, so be careful when you dump out and take out the towels, to make sure they’re cool enough to handle) and, without rinsing, put the towels in the washer along with other things that I would normally wash with towel.
 Then I ran a normal wash cycle, without adding any detergent or anything else to the load.
 (This utilizes the leftover cleaning solution in the towels for a full load of laundry, and gives you a clean rinse of the dishtowels.)

 When they were done, they look like new.
 Totally amazing.